monopole/snt/startCluster/README.md

 ### Which one?

-Using a local cluster will get you through the material faster, as it avoids orthogonal detours into cloud authentication and billing issues.
+Using a local cluster (minikube) will get you through the material faster, as it avoids orthogonal detours into cloud authentication and billing issues.

-Try GKE when ready to try ingress to a remote cloud.
+Try GKE to practice ingress configuration and launch cluster-backed services accessible world-wide.

+Short of ingress, the commands that configure the cluster are the same.  k8s is a portable cloud.

 ### kubectl